sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 by another Noise etc.).
 While Node Handles are unmapped, Node Sliders are used.
 While Node Handles are mapped, Node Sliders are ignored.

+##Feature Improvements:

+######Polysurface Curvature

+The Polysurface Curvature Node now has an additional 'Normal Map Mix'.
+When a Normal Map (for example a 'Normal Map' Channel) is attached to the handle in the Nodegraph you are able to mix or add edges from a normalmap into the final calculation of the curvature

+######Paintable Gabor Noise

+Paintable Gabor Noise no longer appears under 'Adjustments' (finally) and has been moved to Procedurals/Custom/Gabor/

+######Adjustments - General

+Adjustments are now categorized in their 'custom' subfolder

+######Procedurals - General

+Procedurals in the MainWindow/Layers/ Menu no longer appear under a 'CustomProcedurals' Folder but are merged into the main Procedurals,Geometry, Environment etc. Folders

+##Developer Notes:

+######New Category handling

+RegisterCustomShaders now uses the new mari.gl_render.registerCustomNodeFromXMLFile for adjustments and procedurals.
+As a result Categories in Adjustment & Procedural Node XML Files now need to be specified explicitely including their initial path (/Filters/, '/Procedurals/').
+The path is no longer derrived from the <tags></tags>
+attribute such as _adjustment.
+Adjustments now need to be placed manually under adjustments by specifying the path <Category>/Filter/</Category>.
+This allows for placement of adjustment files in other locations as the Adjustment Layer Submenu.

 #Release Notes for MARI EXTENSION PACK 2.1
 Copyright (c) 2015 www.mari.ideascale.com.
 All Rights Reserved.